chevalvert/ppmm-builder/README.md

-  -i, --input      Define the geojson file used as input stream (default: stdin) -o, --output     Define the output directory (default: CWD)
+  -i, --input      Define the geojson file used as input stream (default: stdin) -o, --output     Define the output directory (default: CWD) --skip-empty     Instruct the renderer to not render an image if the
+                   associated tile is empty

   --styles=<styles.json>
                    Set a custom styles list for feature rendering